Bob Katter: Gun laws

 An opponent of the tougher gun control laws introduced in the wake of the 1996 massacre in Port Arthur, Tasmania, Katter was accused in 2001 of signing a petition promoted by the Citizens Electoral Council (CEC), an organisation that claims the Port Arthur massacre was a conspiracy.
-He has stated that he always and still believes there was no conspiracy.
+He has stated that he always has and still believes there was no conspiracy.

 Immigration

 In 2017, Katter called for a "Trump-like travel ban" in Australia after a New South Welshman was arrested on terrorism charges.
 That same year, Katter repeated a pledge used by the far-right organisation "Proud Boys", including that he was "a proud western chauvinist".
 When asked about the incident when it was publicised in 2019, Katter distanced himself from the group, saying "I don't know who this group is or anything about it".

-In 2021, Katter was opposed to the Liberal government's plan to have voter identification laws saying they were racist.
+In 2025, Katter called a press conference to support an anti-immigration March for Australia rally.
+When questioned by a reporter about Katter's Lebanese heritage, Katter threatened him and waved a fist in front of his face.